Distribute information across as many processors

 If the organization’s sensitivity and its adaptability are not properly aligned this may lead to employees unintentionally developing a certain laxity towards using the relevant information made available by Business Intelligence simply because the organization takes too long to actually adjust.
 Moreover, the necessary change might come too late because rivals have long continued or have shifted their focus on other things.

-In short: properly oriented sensors (KPIs), reliable processors (data warehouse, OLAP and people) and effectors – allowing quick responses – together form the inextricable trinity of the Intelligent organization.
+In short: properly oriented sensors (KPIs), reliable processors (data warehouse, OLAP, data lake and people) and effectors – allowing quick responses – together form the inextricable trinity of the Intelligent organization.

 It is crucial that BI integrates with business operations

 It is thus crucial that Business Intelligence integrates with business operations.
 If this is not the case, many initiatives and investments in Business Intelligence will turn out to have been worthless.